UMass-RC/unity-docs/docs/index.md

     * Interactive job: Client does their work until they close the session or run out of time.
     * Batch job: The job runs until it finishes its tasks or runs out of time.
 1. Job returns output.
-    * Batch job: The output to the command line is saved by slurm to a file like `slurm-xyz.out`.
+    * Batch job: The output to the command line is saved by slurm to a file like `slurm-<JobID>.out`.